 A2.7.2 Approval

-A2.7.2.1 Each SG may approve revised or new Reports, normally by consensus of all Member States attending the meeting of the SG.
+A2.7.2.1 When a study has reached a mature state, based on a consideration of existing ITU-R documentation and of contributions from Member States, Sector Members, Associates or Academia, and has resulted in a draft new or revised Report as agreed by the appropriate WP, TG or JTG, the SG may approve it, normally by consensus of all Member States attending the meeting of the SG.

 After all efforts to reach consensus have been exhausted, the Study Group may approve the draft Report and the Chairman of the SG will invite the objecting Member State to include an attributed statement in the Report and/or in the Summary Record of the SG meeting, at the discretion of that Member State.